 Forecast ensemble members of CNTL, NoMMP, and NoCASA were manually examined at 0400, 0420, and 0440 UTC to identify significant low-level vortices, as outlined in section 2.
 Such low-level vortices are considered objects for the purpose of verification.
-Equation (2) was then applied to generate forecasts of the probability of a significant (vertical vorticity $\zeta > 0.02 \text{ s}^{-1}$) low-level vortex being present within 25 km of a point.
-The results of this analysis are presented in Fig. 12; the probabilities thus calculated are shown at 0400, 0420, and 0440 UTC for CNTL (Fig. 12a-c), NoMMP (Fig. 12d-f), and NoCASA (Fig. 12g-i), along with the locations of reported tornadoes (which were co-located with their parent mesovortices).
+Equation (2) was then applied to generate forecasts of the probability of a significant (vertical vorticity $\zeta > 0.02 \ {\rm s}^{-1}$) low-level vortex being present within 25 km of a point.
+The results of this analysis are presented in Fig. 13; the probabilities thus calculated are shown at 0400, 0420, and 0440 UTC for CNTL (Figs. 13a-c), NoMMP (Figs. 13d-f), and NoCASA (Figs. 13g-i), along with the locations of reported tornadoes (which were collocated with their parent mesovortices).

-All three forecast ensembles predict near-surface vortices in the vicinity of the reported tornadic activity at 0400, 0420, and 0440 UTC (Fig. 12).
-At 0400 and 0420 UTC, the probability field of CNTL exhibits a tight concentration of the highest probability values close to the reported tornado location (Fig. 12a, b).
-At 0400 UTC, the location of the maximum nearsurface vortex probability for CNTL of 0.65 (Fig. 12a) is located within 3 km of the reported tornado, and its probability field is tightly concentrated around the location of the observed In NoMMP and NoCASA (Fig. 12d, g) maximum probabilities are located tornado. approximately 10 and 20 km, respectively, from the reported tornado location.
-NoCASA and NoMMP forecast probabilities are only 0.43 and 0.35 (respectively) at the reported tornado location at 0400 UTC, and, especially in NoMMP (Fig. 12d), have relatively diffuse probability distributions with lower maxima.
+All three forecast ensembles predict near-surface vortices in the vicinity of the reported tornadic activity at 0400, 0420, and 0440 UTC (Fig. 13).
+At 0400 and 0420 UTC, the probability field of CNTL exhibits a tight concentration of the highest probability values close to the reported tornado location (Figs. 13a,b).
+At 0400 UTC, the maximum near-surface vortex probability for CNTL of 0.65 (Fig. 13a) is located within 3 km of the reported tornado, and its probability field is tightly concentrated around the location of the observed tornado.
+In NoMMP and NoCASA (Figs. 13d,g), maximum probabilities are located approximately 10 and 20 km, respectively, from the reported tornado location.
+NoCASA and NoMMP forecast probabilities are only 0.43 and 0.35 (respectively) at the reported tornado location at 0400 UTC, and, especially in NoMMP (Fig. 13d), have relatively diffuse probability distributions with lower maxima.
 In NoMMP, this difference results from a wider spread of vortex location predictions seen within the single-microphysics ensemble.
 The only difference between NoCASA and CNTL, however, was the absence or presence of CASA radar data during the assimilation period, suggesting that assimilating CASA data positively impacts the prediction of low-level vortex features, yielding a higher maximum probability prediction at 0400 UTC in the vicinity of the observed tornado.
-This finding is consistent with that of Schenkman et al (2011), where low-level radial velocity data from CASA radars were found to improve the LEV forecast.
+This finding is consistent with that of Schenkman et al. (2011), where low-level radial velocity data from CASA radars were found to improve the LEV forecast.

-The results at 0420 UTC (Fig. 12b, e, and h) are similar to those at 0400 UTC: CNTL (Fig. 12b) produces the highest maximum probability (between 0.4 and 0.5) and exhibits a probability field concentrated close to the reported tornado location.
-NoCASA (Fig. 12h) and NoMMP (Fig. 12e) predict lower probabilities (approximately 0.2 and 0.1 respectively) of a significant low-level vortex being present in the vicinity of the observed tornado.
+The results at 0420 UTC (Figs. 13b,e,h) are similar to those at 0400 UTC: CNTL (Fig. 13b) produces the highest maximum probability (between 0.4 and 0.5) and exhibits a probability field concentrated close to the reported tornado location.
+NoCASA (Fig. 13h) and NoMMP (Fig. 13e) predict lower probabilities (approximately 0.2 and 0.1, respectively) of a significant low-level vortex being present in the vicinity of the observed tornado.
 The probability in the vicinity of the observed tornado is lower in all three experiments at 0420 UTC than at 0400 UTC.
-At 0440 UTC (Fig. 12g-i), CNTL and NoCASA both feature probability fields with the highest predicted probabilities in close proximity to the observed tornado.
+At 0440 UTC (Figs. 13g-i), CNTL and NoCASA both feature probability fields with the highest predicted probabilities in close proximity to the observed tornado.
 Unlike at 0400 and 0420 UTC, the probability near the reported tornado location is actually slightly higher in NoCASA than in CNTL.
-NoMMP performs poorly at 0440 UTC, (Fig. 12h), predicting generally low probability of significant vortices, with the highest probabilities located several tens of kilometers away from the reported tornado.
-Because of the small size of the CASA domain and increasing impact of model factors (such as microphysical parameterization) as the forecast period proceeds, the greatest impact of CASA data from the initial condition of the ensemble would be expected at shorter forecast times, consistent with the results shown in Fig. 12.
+NoMMP performs poorly at 0440 UTC (Fig. 13h), predicting generally low probability of significant vortices, with the highest probabilities located several tens of kilometers away from the reported tornado.
+Because of the small size of the CASA domain and increasing impact of model factors (such as microphysical parameterization) as the forecast period proceeds, the greatest impact of CASA data from the initial condition of the ensemble would be expected at shorter forecast times, consistent with the results shown in Fig. 13.